andreoliwa/nitpick/docs/nitpick_section.rst

 .. _nitpick-jsonfile:

-[nitpick.JsonFile]
+[nitpick.JSONFile]
 ------------------

-Configure the list of filenames that should be checked by the :py:class:`nitpick.files.json.JsonFile` class.
+Configure the list of filenames that should be checked by the :py:class:`nitpick.files.json.JSONFile` class.
 See :ref:`the default package.json style <default-package-json>` for an example of usage.